 Dr. Ardente founded Ardente Veterinary Nutrition LLC in August 2017, based on a long-term goal of combining her passion for nutrition with zoo and aquatic veterinary medicine.
 As a veterinarian with advanced training in animal nutrition and research, she understands that nutrition plays a critical role in the prevention and treatment of disease and seeks to address clinically-relevant nutrition concerns for all species.
 In her work, Dr. Ardente is inquisitive, energetic, dedicated, efficient and organized.
 She is active in the veterinary nutrition and zoo/aquatic communities and has established excellent rapport and collaborations with colleagues in those fields.

-Current clients include Animal Necessity LLC, where Dr. Ardente serves as their Research and Training Consultant; the National Marine Mammal Foundation; Turtle Back Zoo; Cape May Zoo; and Premium Grass Feed.
-Previous clients include Brookfield Zoo; CuriOdyssey; and S.E.A.
-Aquarium (Singapore).
+Current clients include Animal Necessity LLC, where Dr. Ardente serves as the Research and Training Consultant; the National Marine Mammal Foundation; Turtle Back Zoo; Cape May County Park & Zoo; Birmingham Zoo; and CMAC Agriculture.
+Previous clients include Brookfield Zoo; CuriOdyssey; S.E.A.
+Aquarium (Singapore); and Terra Sage Dog Gourmet.

 Dr. Ardente realized her strong interest in nutrition while attending veterinary school at North Carolina State University (NCSU) College of Veterinary Medicine.
 She graduated with her Doctor of Veterinary Medicine in 2009 and stayed at NCSU the following year to complete a nutrition-focused internship.
 During this internship, she managed the diets of canine and feline patients of the NCSU Veterinary Teaching Hospital and worked closely with the North Carolina Zoo to study chimpanzee nutrition.